-She is the author of She is Cuba: A Genealogy of the Mulata Body which won the Dance Studies Association’s De la Torre Bueno Prize® for best book in dance studies in 2016.
+Blanco Borelli is also the author of She is Cuba: A Genealogy of the Mulata Body which won the Dance Studies Association’s De la Torre Bueno Prize® for best book in dance studies in 2016.
 She is also the editor of The Oxford Handbook of Dance and the Popular Screen (2014).
 Most recently, she received the UK’s Theatre and Performance Research Association (TaPRA) Best Edited Collection prize in 2022 for the special issue of Contemporary Theatre Review “Outing Archives/Archives Outing” she co-edited with Professor Royona Mitra (Brunel University) and Professor Bryce Lease (Royal Central School of Speech and Drama).
 She received honorable mention for Gertrude Lippincott Award (2009) for her essay “Y ahora qué vas a hacer, mulata?”
 Her scholarly work appears in journals such as Theatre History Studies, The Black Scholar, Contemporary Theatre Review, Women & Performance: a journal of feminist theory, The International Journal of Screendance and in numerous anthologies including Black Performance Theory, The Oxford Handbook of Dance and Competition, Zizek and Performance and The Oxford Handbook of Screendance.
-Forthcoming publications include chapters in The Oxford Handbook of Black Dance, The Oxford Handbooks of Dance Praxis, and the Routledge Companion to Bodies in Performance co-edited by Hershini Young, Victor Ramirez Ladron de Guevara and Roberta Mock.
+Forthcoming publications include chapters in The Oxford Handbook of Black Dance, The Oxford Handbooks of Dance Praxis, DISCO!
+Music, Image, Dance (Oxford University Press), and the Routledge Companion to Bodies in Performance.
 She was the President of the Dance Studies Association from 2019-2022.
 She has written op-eds which have appeared in The Feminist Wire and The Huffington Post.
 Her PhD mentoring was recognized with a Mentor of the Year Award 2021 from the University of Maryland, College Park.

-She is affiliated faculty in Performance Studies.
-Blanco Borelli is also on the editorial board for Contemporary Theatre Review and the series co-editor (with Wendy Arons and Elizabeth Son) of Women's Innovations in Theatre, Dance, and Performance (Bloomsbury).
+She is an affiliate faculty in Performance Studies.
+Blanco Borelli is also on the editorial board for Contemporary Theatre Review, International Journal of Screendance, and the series co-editor (with Wendy Arons and Elizabeth Son) of Women's Innovations in Theatre, Dance, and Performance (Bloomsbury, forthcoming July 2026).
+With Dr. Tia-Monique Uzor (Royal Central School of Speech and Drama) she co-facilitates the itinerant summer school Performance Epistemologies of the Global Majority.

-Some fun facts: She is a polyglot (6 languages), plays the piano, and loves to run.
+Some fun facts: She is a polyglot (6 languages), plays the piano, and loves fitness especially running.

 Education